-When the steel pipes are manufactured or fabrication is made to join the pipes and piping components then surface impurities occur on the steel pipes and it’s weld joints.
-In this case, Pickling and Passivation are required to get rid of these surface impurities and to create a protective barrier against corrosion.
-We will see the procedures in brief but before moving further, let’s understand why these chemical treatments are required?
+When the steel pipes are manufactured or fabrication is made to join the pipes and piping components, surface impurities occur on the steel pipes and their weld joints.
+In this case, Pickling and Passivation are required to get rid of these surface impurities and create a protective barrier against corrosion.
+We will see the procedures in brief, but before moving further, let’s understand why these chemical treatments are required?

 Why Pickling and Passivation are Required?

 During the manufacturing and fabrication of steel pipes and piping components, the surface is exposed to many mechanical and thermal treatments.
 This causes damage and contamination of the protective oxide skin, which leads to the loss of corrosion-resistant properties, and therefore, the base material will corrode faster.
 This is why it is very important that the chromium-rich oxide skin is intact and clean before the system is put into use.